 What does the future for Australia’s most overweight generations look like?
 People who are overweight or obese are at higher risk of severe health complications and chronic illnesses.
-Despite efforts to educate the public on the importance of healthy eating younger generations are still more likely to be obese than those who grew up before this message was well publicised.
+Although public awareness campaigns have emphasised healthy eating, recent statistics indicate a higher likelihood of obesity in younger generations compared to those who grew up before these campaigns were widespread.

 Alarming statistics from the Australian Institute of Health and Welfare show that 15% of people born in the mid-1990s were obese between the ages 18 to 21.
 This rate is almost double that of those born two decades earlier.
 An equally concerning statistic shows that 9% of people born in the early 2010s were obese by the time they reached 2-5 years old, two decades ago this was at only 4%.
 Nowadays fewer adults are within a healthy Body Mass Index (BMI).
 The reality is that being overweight is becoming increasingly common and unhealthy eating is becoming the norm.